 To know how Aggieland Pregnancy Outreach came into existence, it is helpful to know a little about me.
 I have been married since 1983.
 My husband, Scott, and I have two darling sons and have lived in College Station since 1995.
 I am a registered nurse and I worked primarily with adult heart patients before my children were born.

-At the time we lived in a small town in Southwest Texas.
-We had some friends from our church who called us one night in great distress to say that their daughter was pregnant.
+At the time, we lived in a small town in Texas.
+Some friends from our church called us one night in great distress to say that their daughter was pregnant.
 She was a freshman in college.
-These parents did not know Scott and I were thinking of adopting a baby; they were just calling for advice.
-Scott discussed the medical needs Erin (pseudonym) would have and then we talked about the options Erin was considering.
+These parents did not know that Scott and I were thinking of adopting a baby; they were just calling for advice.
+Scott discussed the medical needs Kaylee (pseudonym) would have and then we talked about the options Kaylee was considering.
 At that time, she was trying to sort through the options of parenting versus adoption.
-We referred her familiy to a social worker at an adoption agency to guide them.
+We referred her family to a social worker at an adoption agency to guide them.
 We told them we had spent time with this agency because we were thinking of adopting a baby ourselves.
-We knew this agency would not pressure Erin one way or the other, but they would just help her think it all out.
+We knew this agency would not pressure Kaylee one way or the other, but they would just help her think it all out.
 You can probably guess where this story is going….she decided on adoption.

 When we heard her decision, I said to her mother, “If she would like for her baby to go to someone she knows, we would love to adopt him!”
 Well, she started crying and said, “That’s what we’ve been praying for, but we didn’t want to say anything!”
 We adopted that sweet little baby boy born October of 1992.

 Our second child, Benjamin, came along in a similar set of circumstances.
-His birthmother used to baby sit for my brother’s children in San Antonio.
+His birthmother used to baby sit for my brother’s children.
 When she told my brother she was pregnant, my brother told her about us and asked if she was interested in meeting us.
 He grilled hamburgers in his backyard a few weeks later and we met with her and her family for the afternoon.
-She wrestled with the decision of parenting vs adoption for the rest of the pregnancy.
+She wrestled with the decision of parenting vs. adoption for the rest of the pregnancy.
 Benjamin was born August of 1995 and his birth mom decided to place him into our family.
-Adoption is such a life changing experience….that these two women would trust us with their children…truly humbling.
+Adoption is such a life-changing experience….that these two women would trust us with their children…truly humbling.
 We have loved these women from the beginning and we have maintained a relationship with them and their families all these years.
 We have watched as they have fallen in love, gotten married and given birth again.
-It has been such a joy a part of their families.
+It has been such a joy to be a part of their families.

 You see, when I think of abortion, I think of my boys, J.T. and Ben.
 If their birthmothers had chosen abortion, I would have never had the chance to hold, feed, rock, sing, chase, tickle, or tackle my two wild ones.
 My heart aches at that thought.
 I know there are hundreds of other couples with empty arms who would give anything to adopt a baby.